The Art of Intuitive Eating: What Food Cravings Are Really Trying to Tell You

 We all have some awareness of our experience.
 We all have intuition.
 Each of has a “gut feeling” about what is right for us, such as our frequent food cravings.
 Intuition and awareness can be guided and refined to know the most profound principles of intuitive eating and health.
 I invite you to undertake this different approach to diet and dietary principles.
 I invite you to utilize your awareness and allow that awareness to be guided to discovering what is healthiest for you.
 As you do so, you will start to experience the fundamental principles of Enlightened Nutrition.
 Some of these principles you will learn through direct experience, some through others’ experiences.
 Each will be supported by some of the cognitions of the ancient seers.
 Each will be supported by the findings of modern science.
 In this manner, you will rediscover truth in your own awareness and in your own body.

 This process may make for lasting changes in the way you think about diet, the way you intuitively eat, the types of things you eat, and ultimately, the way you re-create yourself.
-My hope is that you will stop thinking of food in terms of nutrients, food cravings, and calories and start thinking of it in terms of energy, qualities, and the spiritual impact it has on human beings.
-All this radical shift requires is an openness to learn from your experience.

 one of the key practices to master the art of intuitive eating is learning how to interpret your body’s food cravings in a healthy way, for example by eating fruit when you are craving something sweet.

 The Principles of Enlightened Nutrition

 Implications for intuitive eating: Do not take lifeless food.
 Avoid dead and dumb (unintelligent) foods.
 Fresh vegetarian food that is close to the source and organic without preservatives or artificial flavors is best.